ridernator/aoc2016/readme.md

-## The Advent of Code 2016 problems solved entirely in bash
+## The Advent of Code 2016 problems

 See https://adventofcode.com/2016